 If you’re more skilled than me, there are some gorgeous styles that you can try out.
 Just take a look at some of these videos and be inspired!

 It’s common sense, but is so, so important.
 Always wash your bibs straight after wearing them, and also take them off as soon as possible.
-Sweat collect and if you have any open pores or sores, it can lead to them becoming infected.
+Sweat collects and if you have any open pores or sores, it can lead to them becoming infected.

 Sleeping in cotton underwear is always a good idea after a long ride, as it really allows your body to breathe again after hours in the saddle.